Guest article by MR Maximo.

 Their dishes include fried mushrooms, sipao (hot stuffed buns) filled with mushroom adobo, and a mock sweet and sour fish dish made from seaweed and soy.

 On-site there’s also a shop that sells specialty vegetarian and vegan dry goods and frozen foods.
 During the pandemic, they are open for takeaway and delivery.
-Check their Facebook page for the latest updates.

 The very first all-vegan pizzeria in the Philippines offers a unique Filipino twist on this Italian classic.
 Their “You’re Adorable”, for example, is adobo on a pizza, with toppings that include onions, mushrooms and marinated “vork” belly.